dinubs/lucid/readme.md

 Loop();
 ```

 I personally suggest using [Parcel](https://parceljs.org/) to get things up and running, it's very straight forward.
-You can also find more examples in the examples directory, and run them using `npm run example` when you clone the repo (it uses Parcel to run).
+Check out the [example](https://github.com/dinubs/lucid/tree/master/example) directory for how it works, and run them using `npm run example` when you clone the repo (it uses Parcel to run).

 # TODO